Impactful Client Appreciation, Reviews, and Reputation Management: Your Guide to Referral Growth

 Foundations: The Mechanics of Reputation Equity

 Your reputation is not what you claim in a listing presentation.
-It is the visible, verifiable consensus of what past clients say about your service in conversations, texts, and public review platforms.
-Reputation Equity is the way you turn that sentiment into a real business asset.
+It is the visible, verifiable consensus of what past clients say about your service in conversations, texts, review platforms, social posts, and referrals.
+Reputation Equity is the value created when those positive signals accumulate over time.

 What Matters Most: Common Failure Modes To Fix First